How safe is your bank?

 1. The first indicator

 The amount of risk (aka loans) the bank has in relationship to its available capital.
 Most banks have a minimum of 6% of reserves available for loan defaults.
 The more capital reserves a bank has may be an indicator of more financial strength.
-Generally, the higher the reserves, the better the financial strength of the bank.
-Banks often refer to this category as the total risk-based capital ratio
+Generally, the higher the reserves, the better the bank's economic strength.
+Banks often refer to this category as the total risk-based capital ratio.

 2. The second indicator

-The loan to deposit ratio.
+The loan-to-deposit ratio.
 The lower the ratio — the better indicator of the bank's strength.
-Banks can over loan and reduce ratio — which would indicate possible problems.
+Banks can overloan and reduce the ratio — which would indicate possible problems.
 A reasonable ratio is 95% of deposits to loans.

 3. The third indicator

 The percentage of loans in default for 30 days or more.
-These loans would be considered non-performing loans and would have an effect on the reserves of the bank (as explained above in the risk capital ratio).
-Any percentage below 5% is a manageable number and will generally not affect a bank's performance.
+These loans would be considered non-performing and affect the bank's reserves (as explained above in the risk capital ratio).
+Any percentage below 5% is manageable and will generally not affect a bank's performance.

-Even with the support of government agencies and FDIC insurance to protect the consumer, it is important to know as much about your bank as possible.
-Transparency equals trust — all banks will provide the information you need to make the best, right decision for you.
+Even with the support of government agencies and FDIC insurance to protect the consumer, knowing as much about your bank as possible is essential.
+Transparency equals trust — all banks will provide the information you need to make the best decision.

 Something to consider